-The collection (bibliographic and relevant for the holdings information) of the data happened actually in a very conventional way; nevertheless we paid quite a lot attention to the fact that this is accomplished at least in a very specific and structured form, which consequently could be interpreted by a computer as error free as possible.
+The collection (bibliographic and relevant for the holdings information) of the data happened actually in a very conventional way; nevertheless quite a lot of attention was paid to the fact that this is accomplished at least in a very specific and structured form, which consequently could be interpreted by a computer as error free as possible.

-Subsequently, the sheets produced in this way were converted by further processing with methods of the OCR (Optical Character Recognition) into computer-readable text files.
+Subsequently, the sheets produced in this way were converted by further processing with methods of the OCR (Optical Character Recognition) into computerreadable text files.